harlock974/time-signal/README.md

 # time-signal
-A multiband time signal radio transmitter for Raspberry Pi
+A multiband time signal radio transmitter for Raspberry Pi.

 **time-signal** allows to convert a Raspberry Pi to a radio time server using using either JJY, MSF, WWVB or DCF77 protocol, allowing to automatically adjust time on radio-controlled watch or clock.